General election

-A general election is a political voting election where generally all or most members of a given political body are chosen.
-These are usually held for a nation, state, or territory's primary legislative body, and are different from by-elections (only one electorate goes to election).
+A general election is an electoral process to choose most or all members of a governing body at the same time.
+They are distinct from by-elections, which fill individual seats that have become vacant between general elections.
+General elections typically occur at regular intervals as mandated by a country's constitution or electoral laws, and may include elections for a legislature and sometimes other positions such as a directly elected president.
+In many jurisdictions, general elections can coincide with other electoral events such as local, regional, or supranational elections.
+For example, on 25 May 2014, Belgian voters simultaneously elected their national parliament, 21 members of the European Parliament, and regional parliaments.

-In most systems, a general election is a regularly scheduled election where both a head of government (such as president or prime minister), and either "a class" or all members of a legislature are elected at the same time.
-Occasionally, dates for general elections may align with dates of elections within different administrative divisions, such as a local election.
+In the United States, "general election" has a slightly different, but related meaning: the ordinary electoral competition following the selection of candidates in the primary election.

 United Kingdom

 The term general election in the United Kingdom often refers to the elections held on the same day in all constituencies of their members of Parliament (MPs) to the House of Commons.

 Historically, English and later British general elections took place over a period of several weeks, with individual constituencies holding polling on different days.
-The Parliament Act 1911 introduced the requirement that elections in all parliamentary constituencies be held on the same day.
+However, from the 1918 election onwards, the elections in all constituencies have been held on the same day.
 There has been a convention since the 1930s that general elections in Britain should take place on a Thursday; the last general election to take place on any other weekday was that of 1931.